 The Doctor of Pharmacy (PharmD) program provides professional education in a number of areas, including pharmaceutical technology, biopharmaceutics, medicinal chemistry and natural products, pharmaceutical socioeconomics, pharmacotherapy, patient care, clinical and hospital pharmacy, and aspects of biotechnology.
-Graduates of the program are qualified to take the Iowa Board of Pharmacy examination that is required for licensure as a pharmacist.
+Graduates of the program are qualified to take examinations required for licensure as a pharmacist.

-The program requires four years of full-time pharmacy study preceded by at least two years of pre-pharmacy study in the College of Liberal Arts and Sciences at the University of Iowa or at an accredited community or liberal arts college in the United States or Canada.
+The program requires four years of full-time pharmacy study preceded by at least two years of pre-pharmacy study in the College of Liberal Arts and Sciences at the University of Iowa or an accredited community or liberal arts college in the United States or Canada.
 During pre-pharmacy study, students complete the prerequisites for admission to the PharmD program (see Admission in this section of the catalog for a list of prerequisite coursework).
-If possible, students should complete all 20 s.h. of their general education work before they enter the PharmD program.
+If possible, students should complete all 24 s.h. of their liberal arts/UI GE CLAS Core electives before they enter the PharmD program.
 Courses in moral reasoning or ethics, communication, computer science, business, behavioral and social sciences, and the humanities are recommended.
 Courses in physical education skills, applied music, and studio art do not count toward the general education electives requirement.
 Students must maintain a pharmacy and cumulative grade-point average of at least 2.00.

-For rules and regulations concerning academic probation, pass/nonpass, credit by examination, maximum schedule, second-grade-only option, waiver or substitution of courses, cancellation of registration, and drop date, see PharmD Student Resources on the College of Pharmacy website.
+For rules and regulations concerning academic probation, pass/nonpass, credit by examination, maximum schedule, second-grade-only option, waiver or substitution of courses, cancellation of registration, and drop date, see the Student Handbook on the PharmD Student Resources page of the College of Pharmacy website.

-The College of Pharmacy provides students with the highest possible quality in the professional experiential program.
+The College of Pharmacy provides students with high-quality professional practice experiences.
 Faculty and adjunct faculty serve as preceptors, providing introductory and advanced practice experience at institutions and pharmacies in Iowa, nationwide, and around the world.

 Professional Curriculum

-The PharmD degree requires the coursework listed below, including at least 6 s.h. of professional electives.
+The PharmD degree requires the following coursework, including at least 10 s.h. of professional electives.
 In addition, students must complete all prerequisites for admission to the PharmD program, including a minimum of 16 s.h. of general education courses chosen from behavioral, social, humanistic, and business disciplines (see Admission in this section of the catalog).
-They also must complete an additional 8 s.h. of general education coursework either before or after admission to the PharmD program.
+An additional 8 s.h. of general education coursework must be completed either before or after admission to the PharmD program.

 First Year, Fall